wizardxwoah/greymarket-warehouse/content/dod.md

 ---
-title: Commander-in-Chief Should Not be a U.S. Presidential Role
+title: An Independent Commander-in-Chief
 ---

 > [!hint] This will be controversial

 # Centralized powers

-I personally do not believe the role of commander-in-chief should be a presidential role in the united states of America.
+I personally do not believe the role of commander-in-chief should be a presidential role in the United States of America.

 > [!examples]+ Major functions the Executive Branch, and therefore President, controls the following.
 > - Department of Defense: ==The Army==, ==The Navy==, ==The Marines==, ==The Air Force==, as well as ==The DIA== and ==The NSA==.